caufero/thebridge-optimized-docs/docs/02-architecture/07-core-tables.md

 | **ETY** | ENTITÀ      | The entity’s current state in the world.       |
 | **LOG** | NATURA      | The entity’s history – every change or action. |

-Every entity—PHO calls, CLI customers, ORD orders, EXT manufacturing batches, MET universal attributes, OPE operations, even template definitions—is represented in *all three* tables.
+Every entity — PHO phone calls, CLI customers, ORD orders, EXT manufacturing batches, MET universal attributes, OPE operations, even template definitions — is represented in *all three* tables.

 This is the triadic ontology of 3P3.